hutch120/fundoss/README.md

 ## Fund this project :)

-Of course, if you are getting value from this project please pay it on!
+Of course, if you are getting value from this OSS package please pay it on!

 https://checkout.square.site/merchant/ML4X3BAXV8YM9/checkout/ZEOXA25XTXWPMRKEZJYKEMPA